Cangdi: Dongyue Emperor

 Temple of the Eastern Peak of Baishan, in Pu, Linfen, Shanxi.

 As pinyin (东岳大帝 "Great Deity of the Eastern Peak", which is Mount Tai), Cangdi is worshipped as a Daoist deity of the sacred mountain Mount Tai.
 He is also considered significant in Chinese Buddhism.

 Since ancient times, Mount Tai has been seen as a place where the spirits of the dead gather, so the god of Mount Tai was thought to be the supreme deity of the underworld and governs the lifespan and status of humans in this world.
 In Daoism, it is often said that he is the grandson of the Jade Emperor.

 During the Han dynasty, Emperors performed the Feng Shan ceremony on Mount Tai.
 At this time, the ceremony was considered highly important and completing Feng Shan allowed the emperor to receive the mandate of heaven.
 It was started in 219 BC, by Qin Shihuang, after unifying China.

 Over time, the role of the Dongyue Emperor expanded, moving from a local deity to a deity associated with life and death as a whole.

 The ritual of the storming of the city (打城) is performed in Taiwan and associated Dongyue Emperor, demonstrating this shift.

 Main hall of the Dai Temple at Mount Tai.
-As the major one of the Eastern Peak Temples, dedicated to the Bluegreen Deity, the spring aspect of the Highest Deity, identified with Jupiter, it has been a site of fire sacrifice to Di since prehistoric times.
+As the major one of the Eastern Peak Temples, dedicated to the Blue Deity, the spring aspect of the Highest Deity, identified with Jupiter, it has been a site of fire sacrifice to Di since prehistoric times.
 Mount Tai is the holiest of China's sacred mountains.
 According to mythology, it formed from Pangu's head after his body's dissection.